abacf/k3s-ansible/roles/k3s_agent/README.md

 # k3s server role

 This role installs k3s as a server.

 It depends on the `k3s_prepare` role to prepare the host for k3s installation.

 ## Variables

 The role is extracted from the group name.

-If the group name is `agent`, the role will install k3s as an agent, and join to the server.
+- If the group name is `agent`, the role will :
+  - install k3s as an agent
+  - and join to the cluster.

 **Only one server is currently supported if you use the `k3s_agent` role.**

-Default being `staging`.

 The Inventory file should look like this: